Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Anker projector also performs well overall when it comes to projection quality and brightness.
 Of course, you can’t expect this to perform on the same level as larger digital projectors at a higher price range.
 It doesn’t have full HD resolution and only features 480p resolution.
 However, it’s packed to the brim with wireless connectivity options and still works well in tighter spaces.
 You can connect your smart devices to the Anker using screen mirroring functions, but it also has built-in apps that you can use to stream content.
 If you have physical devices you want to connect, you can do so through the HDMI cable port.
 The Capsule projector even features decent onboard speakers that create omnidirectional audio for a more immersive experience.
 In terms of audio, this is one of the best projectors on the market today.
 That’s why audio is important on a projector, since it will come in for those who are looking for the best outdoor projector too.

 As we started to research the different digital art projectors available on the market, we knew we wanted to focus on a few different features and functionalities above all else.
-The first thing we measured was the overall usefulness of each digital projector as it specifically pertained to artists.
+We first measured the overall usefulness of each digital projector as it specifically pertained to artists.
 This is a bit of a softer measurement that came about as a combination of portability, connection versatility, and image quality.
-We rated options higher if they offered a good combination of each, but awarded more points to projectors that were lightweight and portable over anything else.
+We rated options higher if they offered a good combination of each, but awarded more points to lightweight and portable projectors over anything else.
 Since you need to be able to do your art anywhere, this was a very important feature.
 We also preferred projectors that gave you the option of connecting any kind of device to display your artwork.

 Next, we looked at image quality.
 Depending on your goal for using a projector, this factor can vary in importance.
 If you’re looking to use a projector for murals or to enlarge images, then image quality isn’t as important.
-If you’re looking to display your completed artwork, then image quality becomes more important.
+Image quality becomes more important if you’re looking to display your completed artwork.
 All in all, though, we rated projectors higher if they offered better image quality.
 We preferred options with full HD resolution, but still included options with lower resolutions for the reasons listed earlier.

 Finally, we considered overall build quality and durability.
 Artwork can get messy and intense, but that doesn’t mean you should need to worry about your projector at every moment.
 We gave preference to projectors with included tripods or stands, which increases their stability while in use.
 We also ranked devices higher if they were built from durable materials.
 We also considered bulb life in this category.
 The longer the bulb life, the better.